Karcher 630M power washer repair - workshop

 It's not wrong to repair

 I know nothing about how these work and already had plans to bring it to the dump.
 I figured the motor was burned out and buying parts is usually made very difficult by companies.
-Strangely they would prefer you to go buy a new one if they break.
+Strangely they would prefer you to go buy a new one if it breaks.

-On searching I couldn't find much info on this model online but figured I would do my a little teardown for shit and giggles.
-I might be able to salvage some parts.
+On searching I couldn't find much info on this model online but figured I would do a little teardown for shit and giggles.
+I might be able to salvage some parts and learn something.

 20240603_170915_53767764275_o.jpg